 Indicator (a) Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Procedures (page 10) states, "Center management shall use information obtained to make housing, bed, program, education, and work assignments for residents with the goal of keeping all residents safe and free from sexual abuse.".
-The PREA screen used at Alexander JDC provides immediate assistance in determining the appropriate housing for any new resident.
+The PREA screen used at Dillon JDC provides immediate assistance in determining the appropriate housing for any new resident.
 The facility ensures those with a high score for the perpetration of sexual violence are placed near an individual with a known victim history.
 All cells in the facility are singles.
-Alexander Juvenile Detention has two main units and four cells adjacent to the control center.
+Dillon Juvenile Detention has multiple housing units.
+Two units are in a separate building for older youth and those with more significant charges.
+The remaining housing units are in buildings with three wings of single-bed cells, a common area, and a shower room.
+There is a common area between the three units where some staff offices are located.
 The physical plant allows them to assess the best placement for those with sexually aggressive scoring, keeping them away from those who may have victim histories.
 The facility also must consider the proximity between rooms with males and females.
 The facility does not have any work assignments for juveniles.
 Juveniles move by unit each other except during sports, where male and female residents are never together.
 Juveniles have assigned seating for school and programming.
 The auditor saw the population move into separate groups during the time on site, which is another way they can separate juveniles.
 The Board in the staff office has coding that tells staff who needs to be a part.
 There is a document called a staff alert form that also informs critical information about residents.

 Individuals with victimization history or perpetrating histories are provided counseling onsite by Mental Health staff or through the local rape crisis agency if requested.
 Agency policy requires all residents to be under the direct supervision of staff when out of their bedrooms.
 This allows for staff to easily identify changes in behaviors or routines, individuals who may be isolating, and individuals who may be grooming or showing aggression.
 The Shift Supervisor described to me how each individual is screened before assigning a room or putting them in a particular group or seat assignment.
-At Alexander JDC youth go to school with the same youth that they would do other programming or recreation with.
+At Dillon JDC youth go to school with the same youth that they would do other programming or recreation with.
 Staff and residents confirmed that juveniles are always supervised.
 The PREA Compliance Manager confirms that staff is provided enough information to keep the client safe.
 The Auditor was able to observe staff interactions with the juveniles on the floor during programming and at school.
 Staff communicated with residents directly and kept the population in front of them to ensure good visual supervision.
 The Out-of-room area of both housing units is wide open, allowing staff to see clearly across the unit without obstructions.
 The control center and Supervisor offices are adjacent to a large common area.
 These spaces provide additional flexibility while also allowing enhanced supervision.
 The facility does not use isolation to protect a victim from an aggressor.